Bayes Artists

 There are many examples of Gilbert Bayes' War Memorials.
 My photo on the left shows a favourite of mine, his superb War Memorial figure at Broughton, just East of Scunthorpe, Lincolnshire.

 Another is at Todmorden, Yorkshire, (his parent's home town, 10 miles West of Halifax), collaborating with the architect Norman Thorpe.
 Two of the three statues were lost, but happily these have been copied and the monument restored.
-See the
+See the video of the re-dedication ceremony.

 Pictured above, dated 1909, is the statue at the grave of Gerald Valerian Wilson, Lord Nunburnholme's third son, who died in Paris, aged 23, in 1908.